danielnelson37/problem-set-2_1/fellow-submissions/devonte-duncan.md

 5. What are the seven JavaScript data types?
 Which of these are considered _primitive_?

   The seven JavaScript data types are:
-   - strings //Primative
+   - strings //Primitive
-   - numbers  //Primative
+   - numbers  //Primitive
-   - null  //Primative
+   - null  //Primitive
-   - undefined  //Primative
+   - undefined  //Primitive
-   - boolean  //Primative
+   - boolean  //Primitive
-   - symbols // Primative
+   - symbols // Primitive
    - objects

 6. What does the code below return?